-Your Airstream Basecamp offers optional tents with a versatile design that allows for numerous options in set-up and function.
+Your Airstream Basecamp can be equipped with rear and curbside tents with a versatile design that allows for numerous options in set-up and function.
 The tents attach directly to the trailers keder rail, and creates a completely enclosed and roomy space.
 The side tent features a large U-shaped front door with zippered mesh and solid door panels.
 The outer, solid-fabric door panel can be extended out as an awning over the doorway using the enclosed awning pole set.
 The front end of the side tent has a large, zippered window, while the rear of the tent has a door of the same design as the main door.
 This gives a wide-open feeling when the doors and windows are opened, and provides excellent visibility around the camp site.
 The tents use a hybrid pole set that includes aluminum vertical corner poles, and a fiberglass front arch pole.
 The corner and roof poles connect via a molded arch-connector which is designed to closely match the shape of the trailer.
 Three adjustable-length roof peak poles are used and provide support while also allowing for proper drainage.
 The rear tent is designed to include many of the same design features as the side tent.
 The roadside of the rear tent includes a large window, while the curbside of the rear tent has another large main door.

-Refer to the set up instructions provided in your owners packet for complete details on how to setup and care for your Basecamp tent and visor.
+Refer to the setup instructions provided with the tent or visor for complete details on how to setup and care for your Basecamp tent and visor.